Micro-practices of societal transformation? Mid-term conference of the CESCAME project

 We also question how these informal practices interact with formal processes and policies aimed at environmental and social sustainability in cities.
 Do they complement, conflict, or coexist with these larger-scale efforts?

-The schedule is based on Central European Time (CET).
+The schedule is based on the Central European Time (CET) and can be downloaded here in PDF format.

 14 October (Monday)